SUNDAY RED SAUCE!

 Next deglaze the pan with the white wine and stir with a wooden spoon while scraping the bottom of the pan to get any browned bits off the bottom.
 Remember, this is good flavor.

-You mixture will look smooth and thick.
+Your mixture will look smooth and thick.
 Next add the tomatoes, water, balsamic vinegar and sugar and salt and pepper and oregano.
 Stir well turn the heat down to a simmer.
 Let simmer for a couple hours and reduce the contents of the sauce by about a 1/2 inch.
 This will concentrate the flavors.

-If I had all day and was summer time I would use fresh tomatoes from the garden and cook for 8 to 10 hours and omit the sugar but since tomatoes are out of season and you can only get green house I use canned.
+If I had all day and was summertime, I would use fresh tomatoes from the garden and cook for 8 to 10 hours and omit the sugar but since tomatoes are out of season and you can only get greenhouse, I use canned.

 Once reduced by a 1/2 inch using an emersion blender or hand wand mixer like Cuisinart ($29 at a Meijer) blend the mixture until mostly smooth.
-I like to leave small chunks of tomatoes or if I over blend I will add a few large spoonful’s after blending.
+I like to leave small chunks of tomatoes or if I over blend, I will add a few large spoonful’s after blending.

 Add the fresh chopped basil and stir in with a spoon.

 Check for seasoning and add more salt and pepper if needed to your taste.
 This is your finished product and ready for any pasta or dish you like.
 It’s great for spaghetti and meatballs, lasagna etc.

 This sauce is great in my Pasta Primavera!

 A retired chef of 27 years, I’m so excited to be able to share my love of cooking.
 My recipes are usually easy to follow, fresh, and simply delicious!
 Our kitchen is a gathering place where I love being with friends and family.
 A place filled with laughs, good conversation, great food, and a good glass of wine!

 From my table to yours, Cheers!